FelixSchladt/OxideWM/man/src/oxide-config.1.md

 : sets the border color and has to be entered in hexadecimal

 border_focus_color
-: sets the border color for focused nbdows and has to be entered in hexadecimal
+: sets the border color for focused windows and has to be entered in hexadecimal

 gap
 : gap between windows in pixels

 # EXECUTE

-exc
+exec
-: onetime execution when the window manager starts
+: one time execution when the window manager starts

 exec_always
 : is executed during start of the window manager and also at each restart